yellowdog/raydog/docs/autoscaler.rst

 Overview
 --------

-The RayDog Autoscaler enables dynamic provisioning and scaling of Ray clusters on the YellowDog platform, leveraging Ray's built-in autoscaling capabilities.
-Unlike the RayDog Builder, which manually provisions Ray clusters, the autoscaler dynamically adjusts the number of worker nodes based on workload demands, optimizing resource usage and cost.
-It integrates with YellowDog to create head and worker nodes, manages node metadata via a Redis-based tag store, and supports SSH tunneling for secure communication.
+The RayDog Autoscaler enables dynamic provisioning and scaling of Ray clusters on the YellowDog platform, using Ray's built-in autoscaling capabilities.
+Unlike the RayDog Builder, which manually controls the provisioning of Ray clusters, the Autoscaler dynamically adjusts the number of worker nodes based on Ray workload demands, optimizing resource usage and cost.
+It integrates with YellowDog to create head and worker nodes.

 This documentation covers the setup, configuration, and usage of the RayDog Autoscaler, intended for users familiar with Ray and YellowDog who want to scale distributed workloads efficiently.